liubovkyry/DV_Projects/Project1/README.md

-  Project 1

- # Visualising Flight Delays
+ # Visualising Flight Delays Project

  Using BI and Data Visualization tools created analysis of flight delays in the USA for 2021 and presented a dashboard.